tgstation/common_core/Interesting Planets/Human Space/The Core Territories.md

 * The planet as a whole has a population of 6 million, spread across the extremely fertile central band.
 Fewer live in the vast forests of the north and south.
 * Harvest is an Agriworld, with an economy very strongly based upon farming.
 Food from Harvest feeds humanity throughout the galaxy, with millions of tonnes being produced per annum.
 Other economic sectors include mining, logging and tourism.
 * The several moons of Harvest are barren, and as such are unpopulated.
-* Owing to its history as a settlement of the Stoepker Groep's agricultural division, the Harvester dialect that has emerged there is regarded as a Dutch regional dialect, although with significant alteration due to additional migration through the centuries since.
+* Owing to its history as a settlement of Biosustain, the Harvester dialect that has emerged there is regarded as a German regional dialect, although with significant alteration due to additional migration through the centuries since.

 Harvest, in the Demeter system, is one of Humanity's more important colonies, due to the incredible fertility of the soil there.
 Classified as an Eden planet, Harvest has a perfect atmosphere for humanity, as well as a remarkably mild climate.
 By all accounts, it was a perfect planet for humankind to settle, and humans have taken excellently to life there.
 The population is austere, hard-working and communal, and the people pride themselves on this fact, viewing offworlders with a degree of suspicion.
 Rural areas are dominated by colossal farms, producing huge quantities of food crops, as well as large amounts of animal products.
 In urban areas, food processing plants are common, turning the harvest from the countryside into high quality products to be shipped across the galaxy.

 ### The Locker: Throw Away the Key
+> "Welcome to your new life, inmates."

 #### Fact Sheet:
 * If you've found your way to the Locker, you've fucked up somewhere along the line.